Schizophrenia

 This study is important because schizophrenia can be a chronic and debilitating neuropsychiatric disorder and negative symptoms are some of the most difficult aspects of schizophrenia associated with worst functional outcomes.
 These symptoms do not typically respond to antipsychotic therapies, and as such, there are no current medications to treat negative symptoms.

-Young Adults With Violent Behavior During Early Psychosis
+Young Adults with Violent Behavior During Early Psychosis

-Study Type: Interventional
+Study Type: INTERVENTIONAL

-Start Date: February 29, 2024
+Start Date: March 19, 2024

-Eligibility: 16 Years to 30 Years, Does Not Accept Healthy Volunteers
+Eligibility: 16 Years to 30 Years, f

 Location(s): New York State Psychiatric Institute, New York, New York, United States